 Crisper drawers only get you so far.
 Store delicate greens and any other vegetables likely to wilt in the fridge in these Vejibags — thick, organic cotton sacks that you dampen before storing.
 It extends the life of vegetables by days, or, in the case of cabbage, weeks.

 For the Coffee Lover Who Has All the Gear

 The gift of nice coffee is classic, but how about the gift of five pounds of coffee all at once?
 An airplane-pillow-size five-pounder of Stumptown’s crowd-pleasing Hair Bender costs $75, lasts about a month in a two-person coffee-loving household, and is most likely fresher than what you find at grocery stores.

-For the Dad Who Loves Eating Out of a Tin
+For the Foodie Who Loves Eating Out of a Tin

 This new-ish tinned-fish company started by Becca Millstein and Caroline Goldfarb is fun, playful, stylish, and tasty and does limited-edition drops.
 A tuna sandwich never felt so exciting.

-For the Dad With a Ton of Personal Style
+For the Foodie With a Ton of Personal Style